farokhmahmoodi/English-to-Pig-Latin-Project/README.md

 oodfellasgay isway othingnay utbay away oodfellasgay nockoffkay Error conditions: Your program should get rid of all punctuation and special characters other than letters.
 Your program should be able to deal with there being two or more spaces between words.

-Note: Make sure to follow proper programming style, as per the style supplement.